Applying lean principles to increase efficiency

 Consultants and software developers might believe that what they do is unique and can’t be standardized.
 But how they do their work can be made more efficient.

-New research by Bradley Staats can help firms that engage in “knowledge work” run as efficiently as a Toyota assembly line – using some of the same lean principles.
+Research by operations professor Brad Staats can help firms that engage in “knowledge work” run as efficiently as a Toyota assembly line – using some of the same lean principles.

 Lean principles used to improve efficiency in manufacturing include relentless attention to detail, commitment to data-driven experimentation, and charging workers with improving efficiency and eliminating waste in their jobs.

 Applying those principles to improve performance in knowledge work – fields that require creativity, insight, expertise and judgment to develop new ideas, products and services – is a specialty for Staats, assistant professor of operations, technology and innovation management at UNC Kenan-Flagler.

 “As we look at an economy that’s becoming increasingly knowledge and information-based, we know we need to become more efficient,” Staats said.
 “But how do we do it?”

 The health-care field was an early adopter of lean principles.
 While patients are unique, procedures have repetitive elements that can be standardized and handled more efficiently.

 Applying lean principles in service settings can be trickier.
 Because you’re engaged with the customer, what you’re working on can change while you’re working on it,” Staats said.
 “Similarly, when you’re creating something new, you’re not able to specify up front what exactly you’re trying to accomplish.”